 You can easily find Mac wallpapers for the Windows desktop from this site or by entering ‘Mac OS X default wallpapers’ into Google.
 Then click Images to open thumbnails of the default space, landscape and Apple wallpapers for the OS.
 Add one to your desktop background by right-clicking it and selecting Save image as.
 Choose a folder to save it to, and then add it to the desktop as shown below by selecting Personalization > Background > Picture and Browse in the Settings app.

 So now you can have the OS X Dock, Launchpad, Exposé and folder stacks in Windows 10.
 Seer, which this article covers in more detail, also adds Mac OS X file previews to Windows 10.
-With some extra Mac OS X icons and wallpaper on top, you can transform the Windows desktop into Apple’s flagship operating system!
+With some extra Mac OS X icons and wallpaper on top, you can transform the Windows desktop into a working copy of Apple’s flagship operating system!